LeBron James Passes Wilt Chamberlain for 5th on NBA All-Time Scoring List

 Los Angeles Lakers star LeBron James moved into fifth place on the NBA's all-time scoring list, climbing past Hall of Famer Wilt Chamberlain.

 Entering Wednesday's game against the Portland Trail Blazers, James needed 39 points to claim the fifth spot from Chamberlain.
-He achieved the feat with a free throw in the fourth quarter.
+He achieved the feat with a free throw in the fourth quarter and finished with 44.

 The next step up the scoring chart holds a significant symbolic importance.
 Assuming he reaches 32,293 career points, James will overtake Michael Jordan for fourth place.